 Once-ler: It is a big deal!
 Look, I almost went over that waterfall! (realizes something) Wait...On my bed.
 How did my bed get in the river?

-"OK, time to go to bed.
-Got a big day tomorrow..." (walks off screen.
+"OK, I've got a big day tomorrow, and I'm gonna get some sleep..." (walks off screen.
 Beat, then walks back on screen slumped over) "...Right after I find my bed."

 "Oh, yes, right after the musical number about the kid who kept interrupting the story and was never heard from again."